r-devel/rdevguide/index.md

 # Acknowledgement {-}

 This guide draws on documentation and articles written by the R Core Team.
-The first version of the guide was heavily influence by the [Python Developer's Guide](https://devguide.python.org/).
+The first version of the guide was heavily influenced by the [Python Developer's Guide](https://devguide.python.org/).

 Initial chapters of the guide were developed by Saranjeet Kaur Bhogal, in a project funded by the R Foundation, mentored by Heather Turner and Michael Lawrence.
 This initial version was upgraded in a [Google Season of Docs 2022](https://github.com/rstats-gsod/gsod2022/wiki/GSOD-2022-Proposal) project with Saranjeet Kaur Bhogal and Lluís Revilla Sancho working as technical writers managed by Nicolas Bennett and overseen by a [Steering Committee](https://github.com/rstats-gsod/gsod2022/wiki/GSOD-2022-Proposal#steering-committee) including representatives from R Core and the wider R community.